 Facial expression analysis

 Facial expression analysis is a non-intrusive method to assess both emotions (subtle movements in face muscles, mostly subconscious) and feelings (accompanied by clearly noticeable changes in facial expression).
 While facial expressions can measure the valence of an emotion/feeling, they can’t measure the associated arousal.

 Electroencephalography is a neuroimaging technique measuring electrical activity on the scalp.
 EEG tells which parts of the brain are active during task performance or stimulus exposure.
 Analyze brain dynamics of engagement (arousal), motivation, frustration, cognitive workload and other metrics associated with stimulus processing, action preparation, and execution.
-EEG tracks stimulus-related processes much faster compared to other biometrics sensors.
+EEG usually tracks stimulus-related processes much faster compared to other biosensors.

 Electromyographic sensors monitor the electric energy generated by bodily movements (e.g., of the face, hands or fingers).
 Use EMG to monitor muscular responses to any type of stimulus material to extract even subtle activation patterns associated with consciously controlled hand/finger movements (startle reflex).
 Also, facial EMG can be used to track smiles and frowns in order to infer one’s emotional valence.

 Track heart rate, or pulse, from ECG electrodes or optical sensors (PPG) to get insights into respondents’ physical state, anxiety and stress levels (arousal), and how changes in physiological state relate to their actions and decisions.